 1. Hip and Elbow Dysplasia

 Hip and Elbow Dysplasia are health conditions that cause loose and unstable joints in dogs.
-However, these conditions are easily preventable with adequate exercise, regular exercise and proper relieving of stress.

 2. Eye Conditions